NOLouser/shardingsphere5.0.0_demo/README.md

 ### Steps to reproduce the bug
 1. use month_ds.sql init mysql databases
-2. change DataSourceConfig.java database username and password
+2. change shardingsphere.yml database username and password
 3. run method #selectCountWithHint() in ApplicationTests.java